jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

-If you've read along in the terminal output during the simulations, you may have noticed that the energy density, :math:`\varrho`, of each of the linear species are realized in turn.
+If you've read along in the terminal output during the simulations, you may have noticed that the energy density, :math:`\varrho`, of each of the linear species are realised in turn.
 We can save some time and memory by treating all linear species as a single, collective component.
 To specify this, we would normally write e.g.